 Spring in the desert-It's no place for sissies

 Besides the fact that they are rare, their existence has held the land hungry developers in the Las Vegas Valley at bay.
 Expansion here has created many problems, not the least of which is congestion, a shortage of teachers, medical help and poor air quality.
-The BLM is protecting this innocuous little plant and slowing down development, so hooray for the Bear Paw Poppy.
+The BLM is

 Many of the plants are very small, like Sun Cups and Phacelia or desert primrose (the purple flower).
 Each is a little treasure when we find it and identify it.
 Very tiny flowers are called belly flowers, you have to lay down on your belly to see and appreciate them.
 Yellow seems to be a predominant color in desert plants.
 I think it makes them more attractive to pollinators, like bees.
 Once I was in Death Valley and saw a whole field of yellow, purple and white flowers.
-It inspired me to go home and create a flower bed in those colors.
+It inspired me to go home and create a flower b

 These spectacular beauties are called Sun Rays.
 They will often grow in distrurbed soils along the road.
 I think the infrequent rain helps them thrive because it washes off the roads and gives the plants a little more water.
 It's pretty dry here so I have so much admiration for these tough plants that are so showy.